MGantz22/Solo-Project-4/README.md

 Expected Result: 20

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Please contact me directly if they run into any issues or have questions, ideas or concerns or feel free to make a contribution to the code.
+I welcome all learning and growth.
+My email is Mgantz22@icloud.com, Thank you!_

+_Here is the link for the project: https://github.com/MGantz22/Solo-Project-4.git_

-Copyright (c) _date_ _author name(s)_
+Copyright (c) _2023_ _Mitchell Gantz_